Newfound Space Object With A Peculiar Orbit Points To The Elusive Planet Nine

 This mysterious object, dubbed 2015 BP519, is a rocky body with an unusual feature: its orbit has a 54-degree tilt with respect to the plane of the solar system, Quanta Magazine reports.

-Although this is not the first time that astronomers uncover objects with a bizarre orbit — in fact, the very existence of Planet Nine is inferred from the peculiar orbits of a small number of worlds in the Kuiper Belt — this new object and its unique orbit bring substantial evidence that makes Planet Nine appear more tangible than ever before.
+Although this is not the first time that astronomers have uncovered objects with a bizarre orbit — in fact, the very existence of Planet Nine is inferred from the peculiar orbits of a small number of worlds in the Kuiper Belt; this new object and its unique orbit bring substantial evidence that makes Planet Nine appear more tangible than ever before.

-Regarded as the “missing super-Earth,” Planet Nine is an ice giant presumably located beyond the Kuiper Belt, at a staggering distance from the sun 20 times larger than that of Neptune.
-The existence of this very distant planet, estimated to be 10 times more massive than Earth, was theorized in a 2016 study by two Caltech planetary astrophysicist, Konstantin Batygin and Mike Brown.
+Regarded as the “missing super-Earth,” Planet Nine is an ice giant presumably located beyond the Kuiper Belt, at a staggering distance from the sun, 20 times larger than that of Neptune.
+The existence of this very distant planet, estimated to be 10 times more massive than Earth, was theorized in a 2016 study by two Caltech planetary astrophysicists, Konstantin Batygin and Mike Brown.

 Among their arguments in support of Planet Nine, the two astronomers cited the aforementioned few Kuiper Belt objects, only six in number, which are tilted “about 30 degrees ‘downward’ compared to the pancake-like plane within which the planets orbit the sun,” NASA’s Jet Propulsion Laboratory at Caltech noted last year in a news release.